-One Health approach to Chimpanzee Conservation with the Jane Gooddall Institute
+One Health approach to Chimpanzee Conservation with the Jane Goodall Institute

 The Jane Goodall Institute aims to protect endangered chimpanzee populations by monitoring their health in the wild.
 The Kibale Chimpanzee Project field assistants record data on chimpanzee health as part of a daily monitoring system.
 The mobile and stationary health clinics supported by Kibale National Park serve the medical needs of the people in the local area.

 The strength of the Uganda CHIMP program is in exploring the connection between the health of wild chimpanzees in the forest with the people living nearby in communities that live close to the forest.
 Incorporating principles of One Health and Public Health our students learn firsthand how disease in a population can impact both conservation success and human livelihoods.
 Long standing research integrates new knowledge of the shared health of wild chimpanzees and local people in Kibale National Park to secure both conservation management and sustainable forest practices.